Military Fellowships

 boa - Future leaders programme

-The cost of the programme is £3,960 (including VAT) per fellow.
-Invoices will be issued once a successful fellow is confirmed, and all invoices must be settled before the participants will be included in the pre-course preparation.
-Details on the how to apply for the FLP are contained on the BOA website as posted above.
+The cost of the programme for 2026-27 is £3,450 (plus VAT) per fellow.
+Invoices will be issued once a successful fellow is confirmed, and all invoices must be settled before the participants will be included in the pre-course preparation, with module 1 commencing on 19th October 2026.

-For any military applicants that are successful in applying for the FLP, then a CSOS funding application should be submitted with a one page "Why Me?" statement describing why you are the right candidate for the programme, want you want to achieve by undertaking the programme and how you, the cadre and Defence will gain from you doing it.
+For any military applicants that are successful in applying for the FLP, then a CSOS funding application should be submitted to the CSOS Secretary with a one page "Why Me?" statement describing why you are the right candidate for the programme, want you want to achieve by undertaking the programme and how you, the cadre and Defence will gain from you doing it.